VikasMaanju/100-Days-of-python-code/README.md

 1. Changing an existing dictionary using for loop
 2. Nesting list and dictionaries in an list and dictionary
 3. Secret auction program

+Day-10:-1️⃣0️⃣-Function and output

+1. Title casing any string